mattbradburyuk/multipleResponders/README.md

 Note: You'll need to re-run this build step after making any changes to the template for these to take effect on the node.

-If it goes wrong try
+If it goes wrong, or you want to clean up the nodes try

     killall java -9